cezarypiatek/cezarypiatek.github.io/src/content/post/dapper-tips-and-tricks/index.md

 "
 ```

 This not only takes away the threat of breaking the code while renaming `DBO` fields but also gives better discoverability and navigability in the code.
-Using `find usage` option, we can also find where a given field is used in the SQL queries too.
-And there's no performance penalty because the compilator can evaluate this string interpolation during the compilation because all of the parameters are const.
+Using `find usage` option, we can also find where a given field is used in the SQL queries.
+And there's no performance penalty because the compiler can evaluate this string interpolation during the compilation, because all of the parameters are const.
 You can verify it by yourself with this [Sharplab.io example](https://sharplab.io/#v2:EYLgZgpghgLgrgJwgZwLQAdYwggdsgZgB8ABAJgEYBYAKHIAIBVZHAEQCEB5Wgb1voH0SBegEtcMegEkAJvR70A5hBgBueizX0Avv0HCxE+gDkoAWwjylK9ZvW6aD2gYYAlCOgD2yUTE8IAT3k9enQEUQA3WEsSCgA2eiQoGU9cABsg2IAGegBxFWYcZAAZUWQYAEU4HCCAXiESABIAIloAZQBRYo6AYQAVehCmFgQpVnoAQTb6AG0eXHMITzAACkKEDk4AOlkASm0AXQAaQZpBYZxTC0npuYWLZbWRza2riH2D2gAxV04AWVO53WyFozVUtG0QA)

 But what if we want to get the result of the string interpolation without the need to run the whole program in debug mode?
 This is often needed when there's a bug in the query and we want to copy it and test in the `Management Studio`.
 This can be easily archived with `Immediate window` - yes, that's right, you can use `Immediate window` to evaluate the code in the design time.
-To evaluate the string just enter fully qualified field name that holds the query into the `Immediate window`:
+To evaluate the string, just enter fully qualified field name that holds the query into the `Immediate window`:

 ![](evaluated_string_interpolation.jpg)